yl540016/Project3-ClimSim-Fall2023-Group-5/doc/a_note_on_contributions.md

 - Zhaolin Wang: Wrote the report for Challenge 1.
 Set the environment and mounted Google Drive to the /content/drive directory on the Colab.
 Trained CNN models and evaluated with scoring data.
 Wrote documentation about CNN model.

 - Shaohuan Wu: Wrote the report for Challenge 1.
 Implemented the quickstart notebook on Google Colab by using Google Drive.
+Assisted in organizing github files and wrote the project summary.

 - Yufei Wang: Wrote the report for Challenge 1.